Why Is My Dog Limping?

 Additionally, traumatic injury to a pet’s hip joint may cause dislocation.
 A pet with a dislocated hip will not be able to place any weight while the joint is out of socket.
 A dog with a hip dislocation needs to see a vet immediately.

 Hip discomfort can range from mild to severe pain depending on how bad a dog’s hip dysplasia is.
 Dogs dealing with severe hip dysplasia pain may bunny hop when walking and be reluctant to walk.
-A hip support system, gently hugs a dog’s hip to reduce pain, support the joint, and improve overall mobility.
-A canine hip brace can also be incorporated into rehabilitation therapy as a dog works to strengthen the joint.
+A dog wheelchair can also be incorporated into rehabilitation therapy as a dog works to strengthen the legs and hip joint.

 Lower Leg Injuries in Dogs